element-hq/element-call/doc/mid-based-signalling.md

 unsubscribe section which is unnecessary if we always send the complete set of tracks we want to receive (we unsubscribe by just removing the media UUID from the dict).

-This also now contains a sequence number, so the focus can reply with a an ack:
+This also now contains a sequence number.
+This is a monotonically increasing integer, starting at 0 and scoped to the lifetime of the peer connection.
+The focus will send a reply containing this sequence number to acknowledge that it has processed the message.
+This can be a positive ack:

 m.call.ack
 ```